 On January 13, 1999, two complaints were filed against the Company and its subsidiary, Lane Bryant, Inc., as well as other defendants, including many national retailers.
 Both complaints relate to labor practices allegedly employed on the island of Saipan, Commonwealth of the Northern Mariana Islands, by apparel manufacturers unrelated to the Company (some of which have sold goods to the Company) and seek injunctions, unspecified monetary damages, and other relief.
 One complaint, on behalf of a class of unnamed garment workers, filed in the United States District Court for the Central District of California, Western Division, alleges violations of federal statutes, the United States Constitution, and international law.
-On March 29, 1999, a motion was filed to transfer this action to the United States District Court for the second complaint, filed by a national labor union and other organizations in the Superior Court of the State of California, San Francisco County, alleges unfair business practices under California law.
+On March 29, 1999, a motion was filed to transfer this action to the United States District Court located on Saipan, and the Company intends to file a motion to dismiss the complaint for failure to state a claim upon which relief can be granted.
+The second complaint, filed by a national labor union and other organizations in the Superior $\bar{\text{Court}}$ of the State of California, San Francisco County, alleges unfair business practices under California law.
 On March 29, 1999, the Company filed a motion seeking dismissal of this complaint.